anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 Data drift, also known as feature drift or covariate shift, occurs when the distribution of the *production* data is different from the *training* data.
 The model is not equipped to deal with this drift in the feature space and so, it's predictions may not be reliable.
 The actual cause of drift can be attributed to natural changes in the real-world but also to systemic issues such as missing data, pipeline errors, schemas changes, etc. It's important to inspect the drifted data and trace it back along it's pipeline to identify when and where the drift was introduced.

 !!! warning
-    It's important that our training data is as similar as possible to the data we can expect in production to avoid training-serving skew.
+    Besides just looking at the distribution of our input data, we also want to ensure that the workflows to retrieve and process our input data is the same during training and serving to avoid training-serving skew.
+However, we can skip this step if we retrieve our features from the same source location for both training and serving, ie. from a [feature store](feature-store.md){:target="_blank"}.

 <div class="ai-center-all">
     <img width="700" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/monitoring/data_drift.png">